bmukesh23/Memo/README.md

 Here's what you can do with NoteUp:

-- **User Authentication**: Users can securely sign up, log in, and access notes using JWT (JSON Web Tokens).
+- **User Authentication**: Users can securely sign-in and access notes using Firebase Authentication integrated with JWT (JSON Web Tokens).

 - **CRUD Operations**: Users can create new notes, view existing notes, update/edit notes, and delete notes.
 Each note could have fields such as title, content, date, and tags.